Delaware - The First State

 I might have the only skein of Delaware yarn left.

-Initially I was surprised, because driving through there seem to be lots of farms.
-I’d had the impression that there was a lot of agriculture too, stemming from the fact that the impacts of the late 1800s peach blight in Delaware City was an important part of my friend’s description of her hometown.
+Initially I was surprised, because there seem to be a lot of farms when we drive through.
+I’d had the impression that there was a lot of agriculture, stemming from the fact that the impacts of the peach blight in Delaware City was an important part of my friend’s description of her hometown.
+(Although it turned out that the peach blight was in the 1800s.)
 Unfortunately, the state is a yarn desert.
-There are a few local yarn stores listed, but when I called, they didn’t even have anything dyed locally, let alone anything grown or spun in state.
+When I call the only local store I can find, Yarn Maven in Smyrna, Delaware, they didn’t even have anything dyed locally, let alone anything grown or spun in state.
+(There is a new store, the Ministry of Yarn in Newark, but it only opened in the fall of 2025.)
 I looked on ravelry (a yarn-centric social media site, with one of the most extensive listings of yarns in the world), with no luck.
 In desperation, I started searching online for sheep and alpaca farms.
 That’s when I found Brittingham Farms.

 Located in Southern Delaware in Millsboro, this farm had done a limited run of undyed Leicester longwool.
 I gather it had been a one-off fundraiser to support the conservation of their rare breed of sheep.
 They have one skein left, which I quickly order.